Make Your Hiring 40% Faster

 Only you can answer that question.
 If your HR team is overworked, it might be worth trying out a PEO and getting them to help with certain tasks to see how well they perform.
 This will help you get a sense of whether this enhances your HR offering to your employees or not.

 But remember, outsourcing HR tasks to a PEO is not the only solution!

 What Is The Difference Between A PEO And An HRIS?

 An HRIS – or Human Resources Information System is a software tool designed to make it easier to manage HR processes and data.

-As we explain in our article on Why Your Organization Needs A Human Resources Information System (HRIS), an HRIS can save your HR employees a lot of time.
+As we explain in our article on Why Your Organisation Needs A Human Resources Information System (HRIS), an HRIS can save your HR employees a lot of time.

 Also known as an HRMS (HR Management System), an HRIS can help your team streamline information so they can access the data easily.
 It can help you remain GDPR-compliant, improve your candidate experience (and your employee experience!), and save a lot of time.

 Do You Need An Effective HR Software?

 In fact, there are so many benefits to HR software that we would like to invite you to download our template on ‘Why we need HR software’ to read for yourself.
 Or, if you’re already convinced about its value, you can complete the template and send it to your CEO!